Airbus A220: Maintenance

 The A check is scheduled after 850 flight hours: the check originally took 5 hours and has since been reduced to less than 3 hours, within an 8-hour shift.
 The C check is scheduled after 8,500 hours – translating to about 3.5 years of operation.
 Based on experience since product launch, A checks intervals could increase to 1,000 hours and C checks to 10,000 hours toward the end of 2019.

 Variants

 There are two main variants of the five-abreast A220 family: the 35 m long A220-100 including the ACJ TwoTwenty corporate jet version, and the 3.7 m longer A220-300.
-Their commonality over 99% allows a common spare part inventory, reducing investment and maintenance costs.
+Their over 99% commonality allows a common spare part inventory, reducing investment and maintenance costs.

 A220-100

 The A220-100 is certified by EASA for steep approach required for landing in London City Airport.